interactive-brokers-review

 Yes

-The Client Portal is available in several languages: Dutch, English, French, German, Italian, Japanese, Russian, Simplified Chinese, Slovakian, Spanish and Traditional Chinese.
+The Client Portal supports multiple languages, including Dutch, English, French, German, Italian, Japanese, Russian, Simplified Chinese, Slovak, Spanish, and Traditional Chinese.

 Interactive Brokers review – Web trading platform